-I coach new to the business (N2B) commercial real estate brokers with the Massimo Group.
-In my web-call with my newest group today, I was asked the question that I get asked most often.
+I previously coached new to the business (N2B) commercial real estate brokers with the Massimo Group.
+Often, in my web-calls with my groups, I would be asked the question that I get asked most often.
 How do I find the numbers for the prospects I need to be calling?
 That is a key question, is it not?

 Do you remember the second half of 2008 – when the economy completely tanked?
 You may recall how the sky was falling.
 Everything changed.
 Many in the CRE industry didn’t make it.

 For the number of years before that time, a monkey could have made six figures.
 Transactional velocity was everywhere.
 Cap rates were compressing.
 Capital was cheap and readily available.
 Deals would just walk in your door.
 But when the market turned, top producers kept succeeding while others fell away.
 How did they do it?

 There are two ways to find and win business.
 The easiest way is someone with a problem or opportunity calls you.
 The best way is you go find the business you want to do.
 Those who relied on business finding them didn’t make it after 2008 – or at least their business seriously suffered.
 Those who built their business on prospecting and continuous prospecting continued to succeed.
 When the pie got much smaller, it was the dedicated prospectors who picked up market share and pressed on.

 This fact gets back to the question I referenced above.
 If I’m going to build my business on dedicated and focused prospecting, how do I find the numbers of the decision makers?
 I’m glad you asked.

 Every broker can build a sustainable business by creating a database of prospects in these 3 ways.

 Three Ways to Build Your Prospecting Database